Sardool Sikander

-Born in the Kheri Naudh Singh in district Fatehgarh Sahib, he belonged to the Patiala Gharana of music.
+Born in the Kheri Naudh Singh in district Fatehgarh Sahib, he had his training in music from Prof. B S Narang.
+He belonged to the Patiala Gharana school of music.
 Sardool had 27 albums to his credit.
 His work has been included in over 50 derivative albums from all over the world.
-His album 'Husna De Malko' released in 1991 sold 5.1 million copies worldwide and is still selling.
+His album 'Husna De Malko' released in 1991 sold 5.1 million copies worldwide.

 Death

 Sikander was undergoing treatment for various medical issues including kidney damage, uncontrolled diabetes, and multi-organ failure.
 He died from COVID-19 during the COVID-19 pandemic in India on 24 February 2021, at the age of 60 at Fortis Hospital Mohali in Chandigarh with his wife and two sons beside Amar Noorie.